JetBrains/kotlin-mobile-docs/topics/create-first-app.md

 By default, your iOS application runs in an iPhone 11 simulator.
 If you want to run it on a different simulator, you can add a new run configuraion.

-1. Open the list of configurations, and then click **Edit Configurations**.
+1. In the list of run configurations, click **Edit Configurations**.

     ![Edit run configurations](ios-edit-configurations.png){width=450}